 This weekend, my fiancée and I started researching honeymoon trips.
 And it’s an exciting time for a few reasons: We’re obviously thrilled to get married, and we can’t wait to spend some quality time together on our honeymoon.

 But I won’t lie.
 While we were researching honeymoon destinations, I got ticked off.
 We were looking for cruises in Alaska, but none of the websites we visited were responding to our search terms effectively.
 Every page we landed on to book a cruise was static, showing images of other destinations that weren’t relevant to us.

 Why weren’t these websites showing us pictures of Glacier Bay?
 Why weren’t these websites selling me on excursions or appealing to the fact that we are a young couple looking for a honeymoon adventure?
 All of our interests were probably being detected by data somewhere, but all of that data was being ignored.
 And it showed in our experience.

-It got me thinking about the opportunities travel websites are missing to personalize the trip researching and booking process.
+It got me thinking about the opportunities for travel personalization, which these websites are missing to optimize the trip researching and booking process.

 Besides shopping for a house, travel and buying a car are the two top research-intensive purchases most people make.
 And that means personalizing the travel booking experience online should be more like it was before 1995, when we all met with our local travel agent to plan a cruise.
 It should be more of a collaboration between the website and the traveler.

 There are three big areas worth focusing on: